mandelashaban593/rtv_dataeng/docs/dashboard_guide.md

     {% plotly_app name="PovertyDashboard" %}
 </body>
 </html>
-Render this template via a Django view to display the dashboard in your website.
+Render this template using a Django view to display the embedded dashboard.

-Authentication & Permissions
+## Authentication & Permissions
-You can protect the dashboard route with Django’s built-in authentication decorators.
+You can restrict access using Django’s authentication decorators.

 Example in dashboards/views.py:

 from django.contrib.auth.decorators import login_required
 from django.shortcuts import render